google/crubit/docs/cpp/functions.md

     if the C++ function accepts a reference or non-null pointer, then do not pass in `0 as *const _`.

-However, even "safe" C++ functions are still potentially dangerous, and can still have undefined behavior when called.
-Callers must still adhere to all documented function preconditions.
+### Soundness

+Note that many "safe" C++ functions may still trigger undefined behavior if used incorrectly.
+Regardless of whether a C++ function is marked as `unsafe`, calls into C++ will only be memory-safe if the caller verifies that all function preconditions are met.

 ## Function Attributes